RPC Error Reference

 unauthorized rpc keyThe key is scoped to a different network than the one being called.Use the correct endpoint for the network, or create a key scoped to the right network.

-account is over spend limitYour organization has reached its spend limit.Review your limit in the Conduit dashboard or contact support.
+account is over spend limitYour organization has reached its usage limit (Free tier) or spend limit (Pro/Enterprise tiers).
+Both return HTTP 403 with the same code, and requests are blocked until the limit resets or is raised.Review your limit in the Conduit dashboard or contact support.

 Example response (disabled key):